Aggregate queries

 }

-This query groups products by their category and provides the count and sum of the price within each category.
+This query groups invoices by their type and provides the count of the invoices with 'updated' status.